-40. If at any time during the process there are any disagreements between the Adult Protective Services protective investigator and the CCE Lead Agency regarding services to be provided, the APS protective investigator supervisor and a case manager supervisor at the CCE Lead Agency will jointly review the case to resolve the issue(s).
-If the issue(s) cannot be resolved at this level, the case will be referred to the AAA and the DCF Operations Program Administrator/Program Operations Administrator.
-If the issue cannot be resolved at this level, the case will be referred to DOEA and DCF Headquarters for final resolution.
+40. If at any time during the process there are any disagreements between the protective investigator and the CCE Lead Agency regarding services to be provided, the protective investigator supervisor and a case manager supervisor at the CCE Lead Agency will jointly review the case to resolve the issue(s).
+If the issue(s) cannot be resolved at that level, the case will be referred to the AAA and the DCF Operations Program Administrator/Program Operations Administrator.
+If the issue still cannot be resolved, the case will be referred to DOEA and DCF Headquarters for final resolution.